 To achieve this, JDRF urges health plans and PBMs not to exclude any type or brand of insulin from health plans so that people can choose and use the insulin that keeps them the healthiest.

 Research and Development of Next Generation Insulins

 Improving access to insulin should not impede the development of next-generation insulins, such as faster-acting or glucose-responsive insulins.

 As the leading global organization funding T1D research, JDRF is committed to the development of better and faster-acting insulins.
 Today’s insulin formulations can save lives, yet it remains incredibly difficult for people with T1D to achieve ideal blood-glucose control.
 We need better insulins.

 As we work to make insulin more accessible for all, it is critical that any solution that ensures people with T1D have access to the insulin they need does not impede the innovation and development of newer and better insulins.

-For more information about what how JDRF plans to improve access to insulin, please read our Achieving Insulin Access and Innovation.
+For more information about how JDRF plans to improve access to insulin, please read our Achieving Insulin Access and Innovation principles.